What is CVS?

 package change the value here).

-In order that these environment variables will be set automatically for each DOS session you run
+have them set automatically for each DOS session you run and this can be done

-Right click on My Computer - Properties - Advanced - Environment variables - Environment variables for <username> - New.
+Right click on My Computer (or My PC) - Properties - Advanced - Environment variables

-Enter the variables in the top pane thus: HOME, CVS_RSH and PATH.
-(If there is already a PATH
+the variables HOME, CVS_RSH and PATH.
+If there is already a PATH

-variable in the Environment variables for <username> box, click on it and use Edit.
+variable in the User variables for <username> box, click on it and use Edit.
 Add

 Windows 98 has a System Configuration Utility (\Windows\System\msconfig.exe), which allows you to set environment variables.